Zequez/logseq-vault/pages/Living in the Gift.md

 			- Receiving a gift creates a kind of obligation
 				- Not attractive to [[Separate Self]]; Separate Self does not want obligations; wants to be independent, not to own anyone anything.
 				- This creates a reluctance to receive.
-				-
+				- ### Receiving a gifts affirms your dependency on gifts; therefore it is an affront to delusions of independence -
 -
 -